-On March 1, the UCF Lake Nona Medical Center, which was developed in partnership with HCA Healthcare’s North Florida Division, will begin to serve the local community and students at the College of Medicine.
+On March 1, the UCF Lake Nona Hospital (formerly the Lake Nona Medical Center), which was developed in partnership with HCA Healthcare’s North Florida Division, will begin to serve the local community and students at the College of Medicine.

 Located at 6700 Lake Nona Blvd., the newly completed teaching hospital began development in October 2018.
-The medical center will provide 24/7 emergency care, a range of other healthcare services for an estimated 17,000 patients in its first year, as well as hands-on learning opportunities for UCF medical students.
+The hospital will provide 24/7 emergency care, a range of other healthcare services for an estimated 17,000 patients in its first year, as well as hands-on learning opportunities for UCF medical students.

 The facility has created 350 new jobs in the region, including positions for more than 250 physicians who specialize in areas such as primary care, cardiology, surgery, gastroenterology, obstetrics and gynecology, infectious disease, neurohealth sciences, and more.

-The front entrance of the UCF Lake Nona Medical Center (Photo courtesy of the UCF Lake Nona Medical Center)
+The front entrance of the UCF Lake Nona Hospital (Photo courtesy of the UCF Lake Nona Hospital)

 Natural lighting throughout the hospital adds to the welcoming feel.
 The bright lobby spaces and waitings rooms are oversized so that no patient feels crowded and to allow for physical distancing.